practo/tipoca-stream/README.md

       kubectl get kafka
 ```

 - **Producer** Install Producer using [Strimzi](http://strimzi.io/) CRDs and [Debezium](https://debezium.io/).
-Creating the kafkaconect and kafkaconnector creates a kafkaconnect pod in the cluster which start streaming the data from the source(MYSQL, RDS, etc..) to Kafka.
+Creating the kafkaconnect and kafkaconnector creates a kafkaconnect pod in the cluster which start streaming the data from the source(MYSQL, RDS, etc..) to Kafka.
 ```
       kubectl get kafkaconnect
       kubectl get kafkaconnector